jkj527/Jaces-Archive/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run dev`

+Added this script to package.json to concurrently run front-end and back-end.
+Should connect to server, database, and automatically open UI in browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\